franko/elementary-plotlib/sphinx-doc/source/graphical-element.rst

     .. cpp:enumerator:: Green
     .. cpp:enumerator:: Yellow
     .. cpp:enumerator:: Black
+    .. cpp:enumerator:: Gray
+    .. cpp:enumerator:: White
     .. cpp:enumerator:: None = 0

 .. cpp:class:: Object

-  A graphical shape that can be added to a plot.
+  A graphical element that can be added to a plot.
 An instance of the :cpp:class:`Object` cannot be directly created but it is the base class of other elements like, for example, a :cpp:class:`Path`.
+It is a copyable and movable object.

 .. cpp:class:: Path : public Object